sergeykhbr/riscv_vhdl/README.md

 ------------|:-------:|:------------------------------
 Cortext-R5  | 1.22    | This is **dual-issue** processor capable to execute a pair of instructions per<br> one clock.
 It's a very good but quite expensive CPU.
 LEON3       | 1.5     | CPI information from [here](https://www.gaisler.com/index.php/products/simulators/tsim).
-River       | 1.9     | Free-to-use and highly customizable CPU.
-This result achieved with enabled 16 KB I-cache.
+River       | 1.35    | Free-to-use and highly customizable CPU.
+I/D caches are enabled: 4-ways, 16 KB each.
 Cortex-M3   | soon    | RTL is under development.

    **Since the tag 'v7.0' RIVER CPU is the main processor in the system and all issues